 Yet the novel's influence was not confined to American borders; its success extended across the Atlantic, notably in France and England.
 The book made such a profound impact that it created a fissure in the previously consistent support shown by the aristocracy in these countries towards the South.
 Thus, "Uncle Tom's Cabin" also played a key role in shaping international sentiments during the era.

-When Mrs. Stowe was introduced to President Lincoln in 1862, he was remarked to have said: "So you're the little woman who wrote the book that made this great war."
+A testament to the novel's momentous impact can be encapsulated in a widely reported interaction between Mrs. Stowe and President Lincoln in 1862.
+Upon meeting the acclaimed author, Lincoln is reputed to have said: "So you're the little woman who wrote the book that made this great war."

 In this statement, whether apocryphal or true, the enormity of the novel's influence is laid bare.
 For it is suggested that "Uncle Tom's Cabin," with its powerful depiction of the hardships endured by a slave family, served as a catalyst for the Civil War, one of the most significant conflicts in American history.
 In this light, it can be seen that Harriet Beecher Stowe's contribution to literature was not merely a contribution to the arts, but an act that resonated profoundly within the annals of American history.

 The tale of "Uncle Tom's Cabin," therefore, is one that transcends the traditional realms of literature.
 It stands as a testament to the power of the written word, its ability to inspire change, and its potential to frame the narrative of a nation.
 The novel is a testament to the unique interplay between literature and society, how a single story can dramatically shift public opinion, and how a single book can leave an indelible mark on the course of history.